shaka-project/shaka-lab/shaka-lab-node/README.md

 ## Special node setup requirements

+ - Browser nodes require those browsers to be separately installed.
  - Tizen nodes require Docker, but can run on any OS.
  - Tizen TVs must be configured to accept commands from the IP of the device running the Tizen node.